input-output-hk/cardano-tutorials/Shelley-testnet/Exercise-6.md

     Pledge the required ada to your pool if you didn’t do that when you registered it (you did remember not to pledge all your ada to your first pool, didn’t you?).

-3. Record your “pool id” in the Shelley Testnet spreadsheet, to advertise that it is running, and advertise the new pool cost and margin settings in the spreadsheet, as well as those for your original pool.
+3. Advertise the new pool cost and margin settings, as well as those for your original pool.

     __Note:__ At the time of writing, proper pool id's have not been implemented yet.